 Instead of getting the list, what you should really be asking is what types of sites fall into the category of Google search partners.
 That is what we break down below.

-Let’s start by first understanding the entire reach of Google AdWords and the statistics that go into Google AdWords Keyword Planner.
-Google’s whole network is divided into two parts, Google Search Network and Google Display Network.
+Let’s start by first understanding the entire reach of Google AdWords and the statistics that go into Google Ads Keyword Planner.
+Google’s whole network is divided into two parts, Google Search Network, and the Google Display Network.
 The former are advertisements that show up after a “search” and the latter are advertisements that show up on web pages.

 Within the search network, the traffic and advertisement placements are further broken down into searches on Google and then searches on Search Partners sites.